Research

 One word: Google.

-In other words, releasing many backlinks at once will signal that perhaps your links aren’t earned but bought.
-This can lead to Google penalizing you.
+In other words, releasing many backlinks at once will signal that perhaps your links aren’t earned but bought — and this can lead to Google penalizing you.

 That’s why you should release your backlinks slowly and methodically over time.
 So, again, plan your drip dates.